socalledsound/nu-outline/WEEK2.md

     -- one reason they're better is, they are specific to a certain task -- this is good functional programming!!!
         -- hooks can't be called conditionally.
-        also this stuff, nice summary:
+        also this stuff we can't do with hooks, nice summary: https://owenconti.com/posts/hooks-can-only-be-called-inside-the-body-of-a-function-component-reactjs-error
-    https://owenconti.com/posts/hooks-can-only-be-called-inside-the-body-of-a-function-component-reactjs-error

 #### v9 useState

     --useState()
     -- lets access 'state'
+     -- [enclosedValue, functionToUpdate ] = useState(initialValue)
-    -- (array destructuring aleady covered but remind them) --clickable heart with FA
+    -- (array destructuring aleady covered but remind them) -- should we cover closures/how useState actually works?
+    --clickable heart with FA
         -- ternary operator

 #### v11 useState on CampsiteDirectoryPage

+    -- lifting state

     -- Selected Campsite
-    -- useState on Campsite Directory Page for selectedCampsite -- > -- campsiteDetail component
+    -- useState on Campsite Directory Page for selectedCampsite -- > -- campsiteDetail component on same page

 ### v12 and finally : params + useParams()

 --CampsiteDetailPage
 -- move campsite detail to a new page and use the cool hook

+### should this be extra? or included at all?

 ### v13 understanding useState by building it

-### should this be extra? or included at all?

     -- module pattern and closures in javascript
-    -- [enclosedValue, functionToUpdate ] = useState(initialValue)

 # week2 workshop: